Recycling deals

 This is how most recycling happens.
 Your team is already in HubSpot working deals, so recycling from there keeps everything in context.

-1. Open a closed-lost deal in HubSpot.
+1. Open a deal in HubSpot.

 2. Find the Rizer card in the right sidebar.